 We are ranked in the UK’s top 10 universities for music in the Complete University Guide 2020.

-Our staff are world leaders in a wide range of musical areas including musicology, musical acoustics and music technology, composition, improvisation and community music.
+Our staff are world leaders in a wide range of musical areas including musicology, acoustics and music technology, composition, improvisation, music psychology, and community music.

 The University hosts more than 25 musical societies and a packed schedule of concerts during the year ranging from classical and jazz to contemporary and electronic.